-2021 was a year of great progress at HomeTechHacker.
-Read on to see what changes you might have missed, our most popular and favorite articles, and what’s coming in 2022.
+2022 was another progressive year at HomeTechHacker.
+Read on to see what changes you might have missed, our most popular and favorite articles, and what’s coming in 2023!

 Table of Contents